yaya2devops/terraform-beginner-bootcamp-2023/journal/week1.md

 These can be local paths-our case, GitHub repos, or the Terraform Registry..

 > Check it up.
-The link; I provided you.
+The link; I provided you with..

 ## Start Testing Your Module
 We linked our module and we can go ahead and give it a try.